 Classical anatomy recognises the existence of fascial planes (formerly called aponeurotic), describing them as a kind of envelopes that surround the muscles and viscera, fixing and protecting their concrete space within the human body.

 In the first place, it should be mentioned that this system can be considered as a functional unit of the human body.

 Its functions are multiple and varied, even more so when it is identified that it acts in a special and different way in each part where it is present.

 Therefore functions identified will depend on the depth of the fascial tissue:

 - Support, nutrient function, transport, absorption of friction among other elements, conservation of body heat.

 - Neutraliser of endogenous toxins.

 - Function tissue, ie cellular exchanges of other tissues with blood and lymph.

-- Defense activity through phagocytes (cells specialized in defending the organism from external agents).
+- Defense activity through phagocytes (cells specialised in defending the organism from external agents).

-The healthy and balanced fascial system, with the capacity of a free and complete internal and external movement, ensures the body the possibility of a movement with full amplitude and coordination, always in the search for maximum functional efficiency with a minimum of expenditure of Energy.
+The healthy and balanced fascial system with the capacity of a free and complete internal and external movement, ensures the body the possibility of a movement with full amplitude and coordination and always in search for maximum functional efficiency with a minimum of expenditure of Energy.